 For accurate, impartial legal advice on any aspect of personal injury claims please call our helpline now.
 There is no obligation or charge for using this helpful service.
-If you prefer you can fill in the form to request a call back from a solicitor.
+If you prefer you can fill in the form to request a call back from an advisor.

 Articles about Personal Injuries

 People who have suffered an injury or loss due to the negligence of a third party are entitled to make “Personal Injury Claims” in Ireland.
 Before you do so, it can be advantageous to review what comprises a personal injury claim, and the procedures you should follow before speaking with a solicitor.

 The most important thing to establish before making injury claims in Ireland is that a justified claim exists.
 A solicitor will look at many angles before answering the question “Do I have a Personal Injury Claim?” – with the main three being injury, negligence and contributory negligence.